crocantix/Unity-Retrieve-Data-From-TikTok/README.md

 # Unity: Retrieve Data From TikTok

-From Unity retrieve TikTok data such as the number of followers, following, and friends.
+From Unity retrieve TikTok data such as the number of followers, following, likes and friends.

 ### Example calling the function when the script starts (the function must be async)